RA341/cows-and-bulls/readme.md

 # About
-Number variant of Cows and Bulls created with python and tkinter Uses mysql to store various data
+Number variant of Cows and Bulls created with python and tkinter Uses mysql to store required data

 # Prerequisites
 Working installation of mysql server

-python 3.5 installed and added to path
+python 3.5+ installed and added to path

 Install dependencies by
 ```pip install -r Requirements.txt```